 - A little canola or olive oil, for frying

-- 1. Place all of the ingredients except the oil in a bowl and squish the mixture between your fingers to distribute the seasonings evenly.
+- Place all of the ingredients except the oil in a bowl and squish the mixture between your fingers to evenly distribute everything.

-- 2. Heat a little oil in a skillet over medium to medium-high heat.
-Shape a teensy amount of the sausage mixture into a tiny flattened ball and fry it until cooked through.
-Taste to check the seasoning, remembering that the flavors will continue to get more noticeable the longer the uncooked mixture stays in the fridge (If you’re a heat fiend, you will probably want to add more cayenne and black pepper.)
+- Heat a little oil in a skillet over medium to medium-high heat.
+Shape a teensy amount of the sausage mixture into a flattened ball and fry it until cooked through.
+Taste to check the seasoning, remembering that the flavors will continue to get more noticeable the longer the uncooked mixture stays in the fridge (If you’re a heat fiend, you'll probably want to add more cayenne and black pepper.)

-- 3. That’s it.
+- That’s it.
 Just cover the chorizo mixture and stash it in the fridge for at least 2 hours before using to allow the flavors time to develop.
-(The chorizo will keep, refrigerated, for about 1 week.)
+(The chorizo will keep, refrigerated, for up to 1 week.)

-- 4. When ready to use, follow a recipe that calls for fresh chorizo or shape it into small balls and fry over medium to medium-high heat until cooked through.
+- When ready to use, follow a recipe that calls for fresh chorizo or shape it into small balls and fry over medium to medium-high heat until cooked through.